rocky-linux/documentation/docs/desktop/gnome/user_and_group_account_management.md

 ### Managing user accounts

-- From the left menu, click **Accounts** tab and then click on the **Create new account** button
+- From the left menu, click the **Accounts** tab and then click on the **Create new account** button

     ![img](images/user_group_acctmgt_images/5.png)

 - Enter the user's name in the **Full name** text box
   >*Note that the username will be automatically populated based on the full name.
-However, you can also edit the User name and User ID fields if needed.*
+However, you can also edit the User name and ID fields if needed.*
 - Enter a password for the new user
 - Click the **Create** button